Just-Dzhi/Rachel/README.md

 # Rachel
-Discord bot for MVRLY server with AI based on ollama
+Discord bot for MVRLY discord server with AI based on bun/discord.js/ollama